CGAT-Group/DICAST/docs/source/get-started/run/dicast-cli.rst

 Make sure you followed the steps described in the :doc:`setup <../setup>` section carefully.

-Change config.sh according to your run (see :doc:`How to change your config.sh file <../run/config>`)
+Change config.sh according to your run (see :doc:`How to change your config.sh file <../config>`)

 Before getting started make sure to activate the snakemake conda environment:

 .. prompt:: bash

-  conda activate snakemake
+  conda activate dicast-snakemake

 .. note::